SumoLogic/sumologic-otel-collector/pkg/exporter/syslogexporter/README.md

 The syslog exporter supports sending messages to a remote syslog server.

-- This exporter can forward syslog messages to a third party [syslog server](https://www.rsyslog.com/) using RFC5424 and RFC3164
+- This exporter can forward syslog messages to a third party [syslog server][rsyslog] using [RFC5424][RFC5424] and [RFC3164][RFC3164].
-- It also supports sending syslog messages to the [Cloud Syslog Source](https://help.sumologic.com/docs/send-data/hosted-collectors/cloud-syslog-source/) configured on a Sumo Logic hosted collector using the RFC5424 format, token required by Cloud Syslog Source can be added using logstransform processor, please see [example configuration](./examples/config_with_token.yaml)
+- It also supports sending syslog messages to the [Cloud Syslog Source][CloudSyslogSource] configured on a Sumo Logic hosted collector using the [RFC5424][RFC5424] format, token required by [Cloud Syslog Source][CloudSyslogSource] can be added using [Logs Transform Processor][logstransform], please see [example configuration][configWithToken].
-- It is recommended that this syslog exporter be used with the [syslog_parser](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/stanza/docs/operators/syslog_parser.md) configured in the receiver.
-This ensures that all the syslog message headers are populated with the expected values
+- It is recommended that this syslog exporter be used with the [syslog_parser][syslog_parser] configured in the receiver.
+  This ensures that all the syslog message headers are populated with the expected values.
-- Not using the `syslog_parser` will result in the syslog message being populated with default header values
+- Not using the `syslog_parser` will result in the syslog message being populated with default header values.

-`Note` - Syslog over UDP doesn't support certificate verification (ca_certificate).
+__Note__: Syslog over UDP doesn't support certificate verification (`ca_certificate`).

 ## Configuration